amosdixonxc/amosdixonxc/README.md

-- Hi, I'm Amos Dixon
+- Amos Dixon
-- I'm currently studying neuroscience and philosophy at UCLA
+- Neuroscience B.S.
-- My coding interests include DSP, EEG processing, and music tech
+- Interests include DSP and music technology
-- Contact me at amosdixonxc@gmail.com or amosdixonxc@g.ucla.edu
+- Contact me at amosdixonxc@gmail.com

 <!---
 amosdixonxc/amosdixonxc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.